 Managing and upgrading your business software

 Business software publishers regularly release small updates to their software to fix bugs and security issues.
-These updates are usually free, and it’s important your business has a system for installing them regularly.
+These updates are usually free, and it's important your business has a system for installing them regularly if you have to do so yourself (web-based packages will do this automatically for you).
 This is especially important for security-related updates.

 All-new versions of business software tend to be released every two to three years.
-Although it’s usually possible to upgrade at a discounted price, it’s often a better idea to wait.
-Major new releases can contain bugs which cause problems, and improvements are often so minor that it's not worth upgrading every time a new version comes out.
+Although it's usually possible to upgrade at a discounted price, it's often a better idea to wait.
+Major new releases can contain bugs which cause problems, and improvements are often so minor that it's not worth upgrading every time a new version comes out - unless there are significant security updates included.

 It is important to make sure you also plan and budget for training whenever you purchase and implement new software.
 This will ensure you maximise the efficiency of staff using the software and minimise any initial teething problems.